MT2321/ImageProcessingFinalProject/README.md

 <img src="/results/step 4 vh lines.jpg" width="300" />
 </p>

 Removing all unwanted edges allows us to focus only in the polygons of interest.
-We can now see clearly two rectangles.
+We can now clearly see two rectangles.

-Using OpenCV tools to find polygons we set ourselves to find rectangles.
+With the aid of the OpenCV tools we cand find all the polygons present in the image.
 ```mermaid
 graph TD
 A[1.Find Contours]-->B[2.Approximate Contour to a Rectangles]-->C{3.Too many edges?}